-- 5. Select an appropriate location for the combustion air and exhaust pipes to exit the building, as shown in section "7.7 Venting Clearance Specifications". - 6.
-Check the water quality. - a.
+- 5. Select an appropriate location for the combustion air and exhaust pipes to exit the building, as shown in the Venting Clearance Specifications section in this manual. - 6.
+Check the water quality.

 Proper maintenance of the water heater is required to ensure that the water meets EPA quality standards.
+The following table shows the maximum contaminant levels allowed, based on the EPA National Secondary Drinking Water Regulations (40 CFR Part 143.3).
 Refer to section "18.
-Warranty" on page 70 for quality standard requirements and additional information. - b.
-If you suspect that your water is contaminated in any way, discontinue use of the water heater and contact an authorized technician or licensed professional. - c.
+Warranty" on page 69 for additional information.

+If you suspect that your water is contaminated in any way, discontinue use of the water heater and contact an authorized technician or licensed professional.

 If the incoming water is known to have a high mineral content or "hardness" (see warranty section), treatment is recommended upstream from the water heater.

-6. Gas Connection

-AWARNING

-FIRE AND EXPLOSION HAZARD
+FIRE AND/OR EXPLOSION HAZARD